 This is the part we saw under the swing arm on the Dovizioso’s Ducati in particular which was a new development whereby their reason for using it was “to cool the heat in the rear tyre”.

-However, it is also believed to contribute to the aerodynamics which the other teams argue was not allowed within the rules, this debate may came down to interpretation of those rules.
+However, it is also believed to contribute to the aerodynamics which the other teams argue was not allowed within the rules, this debate may come down to the interpretation of those rules.

 This all went to the courts whereby it was proved with data from Ducati and Michelin that it does indeed cool the tyre by some 7 degrees, the FIA agreed with this and both Ducati and Dovizioso kept the win and the points.